howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 ### Preparing the React components

-The first piece of functionality that you'll implement in the app is loading and displaying a list of `Link` elements.
+The first piece of functionality you'll implement in the app is loading and displaying a list of `Link` elements.
 You'll walk up our way in the React component hierarchy and start with the component that'll render a single link.

 <Instruction>